LANDOVER -- The Washington Capitals are not as invincible as it seemed.

 The loss ended a three-game Washington winning streak, was only the second loss in seven Capital Centre games and dropped the Capitals out of first place in the Patrick Division, one point behind the New York Rangers, who tied the Toronto Maple Leafs, 3-3, last night.

-Bob Probert led the Red Wings with two goals, his second breaking a 3-3 tie at 9 minutes, 33 seconds of the third period.
+Probert's second goal broke a 3-3 tie at 9 minutes, 33 seconds of the third period.
 Kevin Miller's unassisted goal at 14:24 gave Detroit a 5-3 lead.

 "I just played hard out there," said Probert.
 "I came up with two goals because I tried to put the puck on the net.
 Sometimes you get lucky and get the bounces.
 We got some good ones tonight.
 My second goal was during a Capitals line change and their players were switching.
 I was the only guy out on that side of the ice.
 I took the shot and it went in."

 "Detroit has a lot of guys who can put the puck on the net," said Capitals defenseman Sylvan Cote.
 "Probert is one of them and you have to watch him all the time or he will beat you."

 Dimitri Khristich, making a pretty move to get free at the blue line, scored on a breakaway at 16:17 to make the score close.

 "We got some timely goals," said Steve Yzerman, who had a goal and an assist.
 "Our penalty killing is much improved and that had a lot to do with our win."
 [The Capitals were two of eight on the power play.]

 Washington took a 3-2 lead at 2:55 of the third period on Al Iafrate's power-play goal on a slap shot from the right point.
 Jimmy Carson's goal at 3:31, off an assist from Miller, the Capitals' Kelly Miller's brother, tied the score again.